-2.6.9 Setup of BMC and ipmiutil (Required for using the forced stop function of a physical machine and chassis ID lamp association)
+2.6.8 Setup of BMC and ipmiutil (Required for using the forced stop function of a physical machine)

-For using the forced stop function of a physical machine and Chassis ID lamp association, configure the Baseboard Management Controller (BMC) of the servers to enable the communication between IP addresses of LAN ports for managing BMC and IP addresses used by the OS.
+For using the forced stop function of a physical machine, configure the Baseboard Management Controller (BMC) of the servers to enable the communication between IP addresses of LAN ports for managing BMC and IP addresses used by the OS.
 These functions are not available when BMC is not installed on the server or when the network for managing BMC is disabled.
 For information on how to configure the BMC, refer to the manuals of your server.

 These functions are used to control the BMC firmware in the servers by using IPMI Management Utilities (ipmiutil) provided as open source by the BSD license. ipmiutil must be installed on the servers to use these functions.
 As of January 2018, ipmiutil can be obtained from the Website below.